nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 * Receiving input events from :ref:`nrf_desktop_buttons`, :ref:`nrf_desktop_wheel`, and :ref:`nrf_desktop_motion`.
 * Sending out HID reports to :ref:`nrf_desktop_hids` and :ref:`nrf_desktop_usb_state`.

-For the routing mechanism to work, the module performs the following activities:
+For the routing mechanism to work, the module performs the following operations:

 * `Linking input data with the right HID report`_
 * `Storing input data before the connection`_